cinch-project/docs/index.md

 layout: home
 nav_order: 1
 ---
-Cinch is a database migration system written in PHP, designed to be extendable, configurable and powerful, while maintaining simplicity.
-It's a cinch!
+Cinch is a database migration system, designed to be extendable and configurable while maintaining simplicity.
 {: .fs-6 .fw-300 }

 ## Table of contents